 A good question, many will brush off promptly with; what other way is there to live?
-The question, however, given the status of the questioner, more geared toward why we should build systems to enable freedom, over the understandable pursuit of maxims of individual freedom.
+The question, however, given the status of the questioner, is more geared toward why we should build systems to enable freedom over the understandable pursuit of maxims of individual freedom.

 Actually, the freedom we all slosh around to cover our tracks is not at all a foregone conclusion.

 I do not know about you, but a term is meaningless unless you have a universal agreement on its definition.
-As in the color green not being a very meaningful declaration unless we define and learn from an early age what visible wavelength we consider to be green.
+For example, the color green is not a very meaningful declaration unless we define and learn what visible wavelength we consider to be green from an early age.

 Manacles of Freedom

-Absolute freedom becomes stale the minute defined, unable to attract participants that may originate on the outside of the fringe of the foregone definition of said absolutism, artificially limiting their mobility of merit.
+Absolute freedom becomes stale the minute defined, unable to attract participants that may originate outside the fringe of the foregone definition of said absolutism, artificially limiting their mobility of merit.

 Worse, the standard deviation of merit within such a static definition of freedom quickly begins to coagulate around the arbitrage of freedom favoring a controlling and thus narrowing and steep standard deviation of merit, as depicted in the above chart.
 Said freedom quickly becoming the tightening noose around the neck of freedom.

-So, to come back to the original question of why candidates of government must value systems of freedom can only be answered satisfactorily with the implementation of a relativity theory of freedom (akin to Einstein’s relativity theory best representing all of nature’s systems) that will offer the kind of freedom to accurately represent the diverse and dynamic merit of ever-evolving participants.
+So, to come back to the original question of why candidates of government must value systems of freedom can only be answered satisfactorily with the implementation of a relativity theory of freedom (akin to Einstein’s relativity theory best representing all of nature’s systems) that will offer the kind of freedom to represent the diverse and dynamic merit of ever-evolving participants accurately.

 Societies that do not promote such relativity of freedom, including the U.S. today, will not evolve organically in a renewable fashion, and instead, are relegated to rely on ever-complicating legislative corrections, generally induced by post-mortem infractions of undesired exclusions and loopholes, to change the stubborn oligarchic absolutisms of freedom, downstream only.

-This, my friends, is the equivalent of old-world freedom without the benefit of the discoveries of Einstein.
+This, my friends, is the equivalent of old-world freedom without the benefit of Einstein’s discoveries.
 Human freedom falling one crucial dimension – that of time – short of human capacity, ingenuity, and diversity.

 And yet, even with a relativity theory of freedom, freedom cannot exist without rules to protect a vile maxim of personal interests from damaging humanity’s collective interest.

-To use a soccer correlary, paradoxical rules, established as in the rules of soccer must be established to have the players produce the gameplay the audience expects to appreciate.
-Paradoxical rules must also establish the integrity of humanitarian needs, evolutionary speaking, over the fickle and endless consumerism individuals want.
+To use a soccer correlary, paradoxical rules, established as in soccer rules, must be established to have the players produce the gameplay the audience expects to appreciate.
+Paradoxical rules must also establish humanitarian needs, evolutionary speaking, over the fickle and endless consumerism individuals want.

-It is true that freedom may appear messy, especially to those making their money from controlling people who are less free.
+Freedom may indeed appear messy, especially to those making their money from controlling less free people.
 To those enamored with absolutism, relativity is indeed hard to swallow.
 And yet, all of nature, including human evolution, is an innate relativity theory.

 Yes, it is easier to enslave people who, in the words of Goethe, falsely believe they are free.
 In the same way, it easy to believe our planet’s position is stationary, while reality dictates our planet revolves around the sun.
-The latter subsequently reveals our universe is expanding at an accelerating pace, with all objects in it, including us, moving at the speed of light.
-Those new findings leading to new evolutionary truths prone to prolong human survival.
-For the findings establish the relativity of renewal and obliterates the false absolutisms of sustainability.
+The latter subsequently reveals our universe is expanding at an accelerating pace, with all objects in it, including us, moving at the speed of light—those new findings leading to new evolutionary truths prone to prolong human survival.
+The findings establish the relativity of renewal and obliterate the false absolutisms of sustainability.
 Nothing in our universe is sustainable.

 Sovereignties of Control

-Such confinement is great for getting things off the starting block, but not so great for ensuring the broadest spectrum of renewal of its people are empowered to change what their harvesting of ingenuity looks like.
-Simply put, China will not be able to find a consistent supply of outliers to fundamentally change the world for the better with systems that systematically and oligarchically limit the purview of what it deems appropriate.
+Such confinement is great for getting things off the starting block but not so great for ensuring the broadest spectrum of renewal of its people are empowered to change what their harvesting of ingenuity looks like.
+Simply put, China will not find a consistent supply of outliers to fundamentally change the world for the better with systems that systematically and oligarchically limit the purview of what it deems appropriate.

 Unchanged, China’s people-party rule will prove to yield the same stifling patterns as our systems of absolutism do; narrow the standard deviation of preprogrammed merit until the relevancy of such monolithic merit will evaporate, induced by our dynamic equilibrium with nature and diminishing natural resources available to us.

-The U.S. is well-positioned to change and inspire the world for the better, if, and only if, our investors and legislators change its systems of freedom from stale absolutisms to dynamic relativity theories of freedom.
-We already have the culture of participants free and unafraid to challenge the systems that hold their ingenuity hostage.
+The U.S. is well-positioned to change and inspire the world for the better if, and only if, our investors and legislators change its systems of freedom from stale absolutisms to dynamic relativity theories of freedom.
+We already have the participants’ culture, free and unafraid to challenge the systems that hold their ingenuity hostage.

 We do not need a scorched earth approach.
-We can change one system at a time, and instantly reap the rewards of real freedom.
+Instead, we can change one system at a time and instantly reap the rewards of real freedom.

 We are eager to tell you exactly how.